certifaction/hinsign-cli/README.md

 ##### 4.2.2.1.
 Tampering detection

-Verification will fail if the system detects that the prescription has been tampered.
-Here is how we detect tampering, briefly.
+Verification will fail if the system detects that the prescription has been tampered with.

 Each prescription action (create, cancel, revoke, dispense) is recorded as an event in the event log.
 Each event is signed with a short-term key pair and the signature is stored in the event's `signature` field in [JSON Web Signature (JWS) format](https://www.rfc-editor.org/rfc/rfc7515).
 The hash of the event, which includes the hash of the preceding event, is stored in the audit log.
 The first event in a prescription (the `create` event) also stores a hash of the prescription in the `prescription_hash` field, as in